-1. Select the appropriate option (Git, Subversion, or Mercurial) from the SCM Type drop-down menu list.
+1. Select the appropriate option (Git or Subversion) from the SCM Type drop-down menu list.

-2. Enter the appropriate details into the following fields:

-- SCM URL See an example in the help - SCM Branch/Tag/Commit Optionally enter the SCM branch, tags, commit hashes, arbitrary refs, or revision number (if applicable) from the source control (Git, Subversion, or Mercurial) to check-out.
-Some commit hashes and refs may not be available unless you also provide a custom refspec in the next field. - SCM Refspec This field is an option specific to git source control and only advanced users familiar and comfortable with git should specify which references to download from the remote repository.
+- 2. Enter the appropriate details into the following fields: - SCM URL See an example in the tooltip - SCM Branch/Tag/Commit Optionally enter the SCM branch, tags, commit hashes, arbitrary refs, or revision number (if applicable) from the source control (Git or Subversion) to checkout.
+Some commit hashes and refs may not be available unless you also provide a custom refspec in the next field.
+If left blank, the default is HEAD which is the last checked out Branch/Tag/Commit for this project. - SCM Refspec This field is an option specific to git source control and only advanced users familiar and comfortable with git should specify which references to download from the remote repository.
 For more detail, see job branch overriding. - SCM Credential If authentication is required, select the appropriate SCM credential - 3.
 In the SCM Update Options, optionally select the launch behavior, if applicable. - Clean Removes any local modifications prior to performing an update. - Delete on Update Deletes the local repository in its entirety prior to performing an update.
 Depending on the size of the repository this may significantly increase the amount of time required to complete an update. - Update Revision on Launch Updates the revision of the project to the current revision in the remote source control, as well as cache the roles directory from Galaxy or Collections.
-Tower ensures that the local revision matches and that the roles and collections are up-to-date with the last update.
+Automation controller ensures that the local revision matches and that the roles and collections are up-to-date with the last update.
 Also, to avoid job overflows if jobs are spawned faster than the project can sync, selecting this allows you to configure a Cache Timeout to cache prior project syncs for a certain number of seconds. - Allow Branch Override Allows a job template that uses this project to launch with a specified SCM branch or revision other than that of the project's.
 For more detail, see job branch overriding.